 Interior designer Cristina Hadzi was deeply influenced by the art, culture, and soul of Rome where she was born and raised.
-Her father, renowned artist Dimitri Hadzi, lived and kept a sculpture studio there for 25 years.
+Her father, renown artist Dimitri Hadzi, lived and kept a sculpture studio there for 25 years.
 The ambiance of the Eternal City, with its abundant historical references and strong visual imagery, inspired her innate sense of style and nurtured her artistic gifts.

-Since 2018, Cristina divides her time between New York City and Cape Cod, having established design offices in both locations
+Since 2018, Cristina divides her time between New York City and Cape Cod, having established design offices in both locations.

 Cristina received her BA in Art History at Boston University and her certification in Interior Design at Parsons School of Design.